MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

  The point to test, in client coordinates.

  [out] *pnArea*
  When this method returns, indicates the area that contains the specified point.
 For more information, see Remarks.
-The default value is `NULL`.
+The default value is NULL.

  [in] *bPropsOnly*
- `TRUE` to test any area in the property control; `FALSE` to test only the description area.
-The default value is `FALSE`.
+ TRUE to test any area in the property control; FALSE to test only the description area.
+The default value is FALSE.

 ### Return Value
- A pointer to a property object or `NULL`.
+ A pointer to a property object or NULL.

 ### Remarks
  By default, this method tests property sub-items if the specified point is not found within any of the property items.